Title: Live Fast, Die Young

 Goodreads Synopsis: Molly Corbett can’t stand seeing her childhood pal Alex Gibson destroy himself.
 He’s gone from straight-A student to rebel without a cause.
 With so much at stake, some serious interference is called for—or at least Micromanaging Molly thinks so.
 Alex needs to get back on the path to the Ivy League.
 But the harder Molly pushes Alex, the harder he pushes back.

 Alex has a secret.

 Well, two secrets.
 Number one: He has terminal melanoma.
 With six months to live, Alex hasn’t got a second to waste.
 And hanging around hospitals when his friends think he’s cutting school definitely counts as wasted time.
 Instead, he’s going to drop out, surf, drive fast cars…and finally put secret number two out there.
 He’s in love with Molly and he’s going to tell her before it’s too late.

 The novella that I will be reviewing today is Live Fast, Die Young by Vanessa Barneveld.
 If you read my October TBR list, then you know that the reason I picked up this book is because of a review I read by Caroline Andrus which you can view that review here!
 I really enjoyed Caroline’s review, that I just had to get the novella for myself and read it!

 Live Fast, Die Young follows Molly and Alex.
 When Alex is diagnosed with terminal melanoma, he begins skipping school and trying to live life to the fullest.
 His best friend Molly, on the other hand, has no idea what has gotten into Alex and wants to help him from slipping any further away from her.
 What Molly doesn’t know is that (1) Alex has cancer and (2) that he is in love with her.
 Will Alex have enough time to tell Molly how he feels?
 And does Molly feel the same way about him?

-Let’s get onto the review!
+Let’s get to the review!